louraff/covid_19_mapper/README.md

 # Covid-19 Mapper

 A global Covid-19 mapper, made on a single page React App.
 This used several API calls for the Covid-19 data, and a Google Map API displaying the countries data geographically.
-Jest was used for testing, Heroku for deployment and Travis for Continous Integeration.
+Jest was used for testing, Heroku for deployment and Travis for Continuous Integeration.

 This was the first large Post-Makers project, and was made with a brand new piece of tech for us.
 [Asia](https://github.com/asiaellis5), [Nic](https://github.com/nicolasraffray) and I decided to use the React JavaScript library to display the current world data of COVID-19 pandemic.
 This was for 2 main reasons.
 Firstly, the best way to learn was by 'doing'.
 The second was that this was a topic that was affecting us and the world at the time of production.
 We were quarantined, had a drastic change of pace since graduating, and thought we would try to shed further light on the pandemic situation for the public.